Lovegiver/ReactivePipeline/src/README.md.md

 ## How things may happen, how it will work

+To start, just think about the fact that among all the operations of a particular process, we can distinguish :

+ 1. Starting operations :

-To start, just think about the fact that among all the Most of the time, we use to design and build apps containing methods which are triggered sequentially in a very procedural way.
+Most of the time, we use to design and build apps containing methods which are triggered sequentially in a very procedural way.
 This can be represented by a straight line of processing operations : A --> B --> C --> ...

 But we can also imagine operations as a tree in which methods A and B are independent, so parallelized, and both producing a result which C deserves.
 In such a case, the C function will take result_A and result_B as arguments and we'll have to synchronize both operations in order to pass their respective results to C : C(result_A, result_B)